 Remove Doors & Hardware

-The first step was to remove the doors, drawer, and hardware.
+The first step is always to remove the doors, drawers, and hardware.

-A super simple task that only required a screwdriver and 10 minutes.
+A super simple task that only requires a screwdriver and 10 minutes.

 After that, we peeled off the chevron fabric that I had glued inside the cabinet.
-It was pretty easy to remove and just took a few minutes.
+It was pretty easy to remove and took only a few minutes.

 Start Sanding